-The CORE system is used by practitioners to measure and evaluate the mental health and wellbeing of their clients.
-Some forms are completed by clients and evaluated by a practitioner, while others have been built for completion by the therapist.
+The CORE system is used by practitioners to measure and evaluate the mental health and wellbeing of their clients using the specific CORE measures.

 The aim is for practitioners to be able to calculate a score from the outcome forms, allowing data to be standardised and evaluated.

 It’s important to note that the copyright of the CORE system is owned by the CORE System Trust.
 This is to maintain the integrity of the system, and to avoid the forms being reproduced and changed in any way.